svanderburg/php-sblayout/README.md

 \SBLayout\View\HTML\displayRequestedPage($application);
 ```

-The above code fragement composes an HTML page from the code snippets for each
+The above code fragment composes an HTML page from the code snippets for each
 section that we have defined in the model.
 Each section translates to `div`
 elements with their `id` attribute set to their corresponding array key in the
 model).